btancovski/content-representation-controlnet/README.md

 ### Training

-Open ```colab_train.ipynb```, enable GPU acceleration and execute the first cell* and then every other cell in order.
+Open ```colab_train.ipynb```, enable GPU acceleration and execute the first cell (the runtime will disconnect after this - this is expected) and then every other cell in order.
 The outputs of the model will be saved in a newly created folder /image_log.

-* The Runtime will disconnect after running the first cell - this is expected.
-Proceed with running all other cells after